Kroll, a division of Duff & Phelps

 10100 Santa Monica Blvd, Suite 1100

-Pierson Clair is a Senior Director in Kroll’s Cyber Risk practice, based in the Los Angeles office.
+Pierson Clair is an Associate Managing Director in the Cyber Risk practice of Kroll, a division of Duff & Phelps, based in the Los Angeles office.
 Pierson brings an uncommon perspective to cyber security challenges from his years as a leading digital forensic examiner, technical security consultant, researcher, and educator.
 He has conducted extensive academic research at the forefront of cyber security, most currently on changes of investigative significance in Mac and mobile device hardware and software.
 Prior to this emphasis, he focused on the dynamics within the complex framework of protecting critical national infrastructure as well as intelligence, espionage, and terrorism.
 In addition to working on analytical projects with members of the Intelligence Community and the U.S. Department of Homeland Security, Pierson has provided sophisticated digital forensic services for a wide range of private sector clients and law enforcement agencies.